Little brown myotis, Little brown bat, Little brown myotis

-The little brown bat or little brown myotis (Myotis lucifugus ) is an endangered species of mouse-eared microbat found in North America.
-It has a small body size and glossy brown fur.
-It is similar in appearance to several other mouse-eared bats, including the Indiana bat, northern long-eared bat, and Arizona myotis, to which it is closely related.
-Despite its name, the little brown bat is not closely related to the big brown bat, which belongs to a different genus.
+The Little brown bat (Myotis lucifugus) is an endangered species of mouse-eared microbat found in North America.
+It is similar in appearance to several other mouse-eared bats, including the Indiana bat, Northern long-eared bat, and Arizona myotis, to which it is closely related.
+Despite its name, the Little brown bat is not closely related to the Big brown bat, which belongs to a different genus.

 No